dongchanlim/SCCU_capstone_S25/README.md

 - SCM decisions can be significantly improved using predictive analytics and data modeling
 - A successful data project starts with a clear understanding of the business problem and follows a systematic, collaborative approach

+## Tools/Skill that used in the project

+- Python Pandas, Sklearn, Pickle, Seaborn
+- R tidyverse, ggplot
+- Deepnote.com, Colab, Canva, and Microsoft Suites